-The Song In the '13 Reasons Why' Season 2 Trailer Sets A Haunting Tone With A Moody '90s Track — VIDEO
+The Song In The ’13 Reasons Why’ Season 2 Trailer Is A ‘90s Track That’ll Make You Shiver

 On Monday, Netflix announced that the second season of 13 Reasons Why will debut on March 18, with a new trailer.
 Though it doesn't reveal much about the plot, the song in the 13 Reasons Why teaser trailer offers insight into Clay's mindset.
 Scored by Depeche Mode's 1993 single "I Feel You," the song is an apt choice both for the teen drama's love for throwback elements and how it might pertain to how the story develops for Clay (Dylan Minnette) and his understanding of his recently deceased classmate Hannah (Katherine Langford).